|

 LATER FROM NAUVOO. -- Baltimore, Thursday Night. -- The Western mail brings us two days' later intelligence from Nauvoo.
 The officers of the steamboat Monona arrived at St. Louis on the 17th and reported having passed Nauvoo on the 15th, up to which time there had been no acts of violence committed.
 Nearly 400 men were stationed in Nauvoo, awaiting the anticipated attack under arms.
 The new citizens (who are not Mormons) have united to repel the lawless invaders of their homes. |

-SPIRITUAL MAGAZINE.
-Vol. I. Putney, Vermont, Wednesday, July 15, 1846.
+SPIRITUAL MAGAZINE Vol. I. Putney, Vermont, Wednesday, July 15, 1846.
 No. 5.

 ==> SECEDING MORMONS. -- We learn from several correspondents that a body of Mormons who have seceded from the adherents of Jo.
 Smith, with Sidney Rigdon at their head, have lately settled at Greencastle, Pa.
 Though they refuse to bear the name of Mormons, and call themselves 'the Church of Christ of the latter-day saints,' yet we are told they preach the same doctrines that others called Mormons do.
 They regard Rigdon as a prophet, and as the visible head of their church. one of our correspondents writes that they have purchased a large farm on Conecocheague Creek, about two miles from the village of Greencastle; that they are about to put up some kind of factory there; and report says they have contracted for the building of 40 houses.
 They have brought a printing press with them, and publish a paper, as we understand, monthly.
 They are making furious war on Perfectionism, and are laboring especially to disprove our doctrine of the Second Coming.
 They have even challenged a public discussion with Perfectionists. |